Please note: a valid prescription is required for all prescription medication.

 Questions to Ask Your Clinician

-- Monitoring: Which side effects should I watch for in the first weeks?
+- Which side effects should I report urgently?

-- Interactions: Are any of my current medicines or supplements a concern?
+- Do any of my medicines increase serotonin syndrome or bleeding risk?

 Authoritative Sources